The Demandbase Tag can send Company Profile Attributes to Custom Dimensions in Google Analytics 4 (GA4), enhancing B2B web traffic insights.

 -

-Create a new variable for each Demandbase attribute from Step 5.
+Create a new variable for each Demandbase attribute from step 5 by entering the following:

 - Data Layer Version: Version 2 with a default value of Non-Company Visitor.